MishkatZaman/Mi3/README.md

 - Wallpaper set via feh
 - Compositor: picom
 - Notifications: dunst
-### theres a config code(copied from dacctal) for Stylus plugin. select Applyies to > Everything and and aslo type * inside the box under Edit style of left top.
+### theres a config code(copied from dacctal) for Stylus plugin. select Applyies to > Everything and and aslo type * inside the box under Edit style of left top, then paste the code inside Code section.
 It makes everything square.